Written by John Immel,

 Loving and tending livings things is a character choice that affects each and every part of a practitioner's existence.
 This disposition also brings them into communion with all that is necessary to support life, and gives practitioners an uncanny knack for living well.
-This sentiment of a society organized in the support of life is eloquently captured in the words of Jesus, "I came that they may have life, and have it abundantly."
+This sentiment of a society organized in the support of life is eloquently captured in the gospel of John, where Jesus states, "I came that they may have life, and have it abundantly."
 (John 10:10)

-As you deepen into your practice of Ayurvedic life-loving, health perfectionism naturally transforms into a healthy appreciation for the miracle of life.
-With this change, a spirit of nurturing will replace diet, health austerity, and rigidity.
+As you deepen into your practice of Ayurvedic life-loving, health perfectionism naturally transforms into a healthy appreciation for the miracle of life and trust in its natural design.
+With this change, a spirit of nurturing will replace intemperate diet and health austerity, and rigidity.
 Ayurveda's gentleness will reassure you that you truly can be flexible with your diet even as you follow some simple guidelines.
 Let Ayurveda cultivate this wholesome practice as a way of life.
 You will enjoy the stability and contentment Ayurveda offers.